AgoraIO-Community/2019-Hackathon-Works-CoderLane/README.md

 *English|[中文](README.ZH.md)*
 ## Coderlane

 Coderlane is an online real-time programming environment, a high-fidelity REPL environment.
-It also supports multi-person programming,Voice and Video (thanks to [Agora](http://agora.io)for the service)
+It also supports multi-person programming,Voice and Video (Thanks to [Agora](http://agora.io) for the service)

 ## Screenshot